Why Log Cabin Living?

 Staining Your Cabin

-You can elect to stain your logs after you fell them or after you have completed building the cabin.
+You can elect to stain or paint your logs after you fell them or after you have completed building the cabin.

 A borate solution can be applied to your logs after you remove the bark to keep them protected.